mzazon/awesome-cloud-projects/gcp/infrastructure-anomaly-detection-monitoring-gemini/infrastructure-anomaly-detection-monitoring-gemini.md

        --limit=10
    ```

-   Expected output: Function status should show "ACTIVE" and logs should contain Gemini AI analysis results for the test anomaly.
+   Expected output: Function state should show "ACTIVE" and logs should contain Gemini AI analysis results for the test anomaly.

 2. **Test Pub/Sub Message Processing**: